Tourism! I’m Wanting to Travel As A Tourist.

 (What Is a “Tourist”?)

 A tourist is a person who travels to a destination that’s away from their usual residential home, mainly for the purposes of leisure, exploration, recreation, or cultural experiences.
-Their goals of travel are neither for permanent living or work.
-The main characteristics of a tourist are the following: Tourists stay temporarily at the destination, usually short-term visits of days or weeks.
+Their goals for travel tend to be neither for permanent living or work, but their travel is instead most often for the joy of tourism.
+The main characteristics of a tourist are the following: tourists stay temporarily at the destination, usually short-term visits of days or weeks or even for a few months.
 Their purpose is most often for sightseeing, vacation, cultural activities, shopping, relaxation, and/or visiting with family and friends.
-Unlike for expats, tourists don’t reside at the traveled-to destination permanently, and therefore they don’t settle in the place or work there long-term.
+Unlike for expats, tourists don’t reside at the traveled-to destination permanently, and therefore, they don’t settle in the place or work there long-term.
 Tourists contribute greatly to the local economy of their destination location, through use of hotels, transportation, restaurants, tourist attractions, and shopping.
 For example, someone visiting Paris for two weeks to see the Eiffel Tower, museums, and enjoy French food is considered to be a tourist.

 Great Tips for Tourists (How to Succeed at Being A Tourist)

-Being a tourist can be fun and rewarding, but there are a lot of practical things to know to make your experience smooth, safe, and enjoyable.
-Here are essential tips for succeeding as a tourists.
+Being a tourist can be fun and rewarding, but there are some practical things to know in order to make your experience smooth, safe, peaceful, and enjoyable.
+Posted below are several essential tips that are helpful for succeeding as a tourist.
 Succeeding at being a tourist is all about balancing curiosity, respect, and preparation so you can enjoy the experience fully while minimizing stress.
-Here are some great tips for succeeding as a tourist:
+Here are some great tips for succeeding as a tourist.

 Planning & Preparation:

-* Research the destination: Learn about local customs, culture, language basics, tipping norms, transportation, and must-see attractions.
+* Research: Research the destination.
+Learn about local customs, culture, language basics, tipping norms, transportation, and must-see attractions.
 Knowing key phrases in the local language helps.

-* Prioritize experiences: Make a short list of “must-do” activities rather than cramming everything.
+* "Must-See/Must-Do" List: Prioritize experiences.
+Make a short list of “must-see/must-do” activities rather than cramming everything into one trip.

-* Documents: Passport, visa (if required), ID, travel insurance, and copies of all important documents.
+* Documents: Gather any necessary documents and keep them with you in a safe place, including your passport, visa (if required), ID, travel insurance, and copies of all important documents.

 * Money: Know the currency, exchange rates, and have a mix of cash and cards.
 Inform your bank about travel to avoid card blocks.